luuuc/sense/README.md

 cd /path/to/project && sense scan
 ```

 From that moment on, your AI can ask structural questions via MCP.
 These are what your AI calls.
-You can run them manually for verification — see [CLI.md](CLI.md) for the full reference.
+You can run them manually for verification.
+See [CLI.md](CLI.md) for the full reference.

 ### Performance